draglabs/WP-Magic-Login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Automate genrate login tokens and magic link to log in without a password.
+Compatible with any ESP.

 == Description ==